Afghan Hound Training Guide: Step-by-Step Tips for Obedience & Behavior

 Understanding these traits helps you adjust your training style, set realistic expectations, and avoid frustration.
 Afghan Hounds respond best to short, frequent sessions, consistent rules, and rewards that they find motivating.

 Training an Afghan Hound works best when it is short, consistent, and positive.
+Proper nutrition also plays a key role in focus and energy levels.
+A balanced diet supports learning and reduces hyperactivity, so review our Afghan Hound feeding and nutrition guide to ensure your dog is set up for training success.
 Use calm voices, high-value rewards, and keep distractions low at first.
 Here is a clear plan to teach basic commands and daily skills.

 Afghan Hound Training Schedule & Steps